break2make/tutorials/web_sys_architecture.md

 ## Load Balancing
 - Objective of load balancing is to distribute the loads instead of sending the request to a single server.
 - Load balancer is a server that forward internet traffic to multiple servers (downstream instances).
 - If one of the downstream server is down, it send the request to another server and hides this fact from the client.
+The load balancer, checks the helath of the downstream server on a regular basis or before fowarding a request to the request to it.
+- It helps to manage
+  - Scalability (horizontal scaling)
+  - Availability
+  - Flexibility

+Load balancer tyeps:
+- Application load banalcer (layer 7): For example, it handles http-based traffic
+- Network load balancer (layer 4): For example, it handales TCP-based traffic.

+> Question: How to scale load balancer?

 For more details, checks:
+- System Design: What is Load Balancing? [[video](https://www.youtube.com/watch?v=gMIslJN44P0&ab_channel=BeABetterDev)]
-- AWS Elastic Load Balancing Introduction [[AWS Elastic Load Balancing Introduction](https://www.youtube.com/watch?v=qpHLRc4Qt1E&ab_channel=StephaneMaarek)]
+- AWS Elastic Load Balancing Introduction [[video](https://www.youtube.com/watch?v=qpHLRc4Qt1E&ab_channel=StephaneMaarek)]
 - Load Balancer vs Reverse Proxy (Explained by Example) [[video](https://www.youtube.com/watch?v=S8J2fkN2FeI&ab_channel=HusseinNasser)]

+## Scaling: Horizontal vs Vertical
+Scalable dimensions:
+- Cocurrent Connections
+- CPU
+- Moemory (Volume and speed)
+- Network interfaces

+For more details:
+- System Design: What is Horizontal vs Vertical Scaling? [[video](https://www.youtube.com/watch?v=p1YQU5sEz4g&ab_channel=BeABetterDev)]

 ## Event Driven Architecture
 ## Session, Token and Cokies